nielsenchristianole/mlops_oracle_mnist/reports/README.md

 >
 > Answer:

 We did not perform any load test on our API but we did deploy a health check and a batch check.
-The goal of the batch test was to see if we could serve different batch sizes.
+The goal of the batch test was to see if we could serve different batch sizes which we succesfully managed to do.

 --- question 25 fill here ---